-The set acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.
+Fountain Court members acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.

-It has also acted in substantial carousel VAT fraud cases and cases concerning film finance schemes.
+We have also acted in substantial carousel VAT fraud cases and cases concerning film finance schemes.

 Our work includes cases relating to: